tardis-sn/tardis/docs/development/update_refdata.rst

         - if [[ $TEST_MODE == 'spectrum' ]]; then git fetch origin; fi
         - if [[ $TEST_MODE == 'spectrum' ]]; then git checkout origin/master; fi```

 #.
-Ensure TARDIS pull request passes Travis-CI again and merge your PR to TARDIS master branch.
+Ensure TARDIS pull request passes Travis-CI again and pin someone to merge your PR to the TARDIS master branch.

 Congratulations!
 You have updated TARDIS to be better.
 Have a beer and steak (or Tofu if you are vegetarian/vegan)